Oliviero Diliberto: Early life

-Oliviero Diliberto was born in a family of public servants (his father Marco was employed as attorney in the Administration of the Region of Sardinia, his mother Lella was a teacher).
-His youth is scarred by the untimely death of his father in 1971, after which he had to be a fatherly role for his younger siblings: his sister Ludovica, then eight years old, and his brother Alessio, who was born just two months before.
+Oliviero Diliberto was born in a family of public servants (his father Marco was employed as an attorney in the Administration of the Region of Sardinia, his mother Lella was a teacher).
+His youth was scarred by the untimely death of his father in 1971, after which he had to play a fatherly role for his younger siblings: his sister Ludovica, then eight years old, and his brother Alessio, who was born just two months before.

-Diliberto becomes involved with politics in 1969 at age 13, when he was in high school.
-It is a time of turmoil in Italian schools, and young Oliviero quickly rises through the ranks of the student movement during his University studies.
-He eventually becomes Secretary of the FGCI (Federation of Young Italian Communists, the youth organisation of the PCI) for the province of Cagliari in 1978, the same year of his graduation.
+Diliberto became involved with politics in 1969 at age 13, when he was in high school.
+It was a time of turmoil in Italian schools, and young Oliviero quickly rose through the ranks of the student movement during his University studies.
+He eventually became Secretary of the FGCI (Federation of Young Italian Communists, the youth organisation of the PCI) for the province of Cagliari in 1978, the same year as his graduation.

-Fascinated by the philosophic thought of Michel Foucault, after graduating from high school he traveled for Paris where, to support himself, he briefly worked at the city morgue, preparing corpses that had to undergo autopsy.
+Fascinated by the philosophical thought of Michel Foucault, after graduating from high school he travelled to Paris where, to support himself, he briefly worked at the city morgue, preparing corpses that had to undergo autopsy.

-From 1978 to 1986 he earns scholarships to further his law studies in Frankfurt and in Rome, then he works as researcher in the university of Cagliari, where later he will reach the post of Professor of Roman Law.
+From 1978 to 1986 he earned scholarships to further his law studies in Frankfurt and in Rome, then worked as a researcher at the University of Cagliari, where later he would reach the post of Professor of Roman Law.